Twin Rivers-Sexual Addiction & Intimacy Disorders

 What is Sexual Addiction?

 Sexual addiction is often associated with addictive or obsessive personalities and may be the behavioural manifestation of low self-esteem, other psychological disorders or behavioural conditioning.
-Regardless of the roots and causes however, one thing that remains constant in all cases is the need for professional help, from experts who understand the problem intuitively and can provide a personalised, tried and tested approach to the treatment of this potentially devastating disorder.
+Regardless of the roots and causes however, one thing that remains constant in all cases is the need for professional assistance from therapists who truly ‘connect’ with this disorder and have the ability to empathetic and treat this potentially devastating disorder.

 Twin Rivers Sexual Addiction Programme